rurre/Editor-Screenshot/README.md

 Go to my [VCC Package Listing](https://rurre.github.io/vpm/) and click `Add to VCC`.
 For more info check the Readme link on the site or [here](https://github.com/rurre/vpm#readme).

 ### Using a Unity Package
-Go to [Releases](https://github.com/rurre/Editor-Screenshot/releases) and import the latest .unitypackage into your project as you normally would any other p.
+Go to [Releases](https://github.com/rurre/Editor-Screenshot/releases) and import the latest .unitypackage into your project as you normally would any other package.